 Just another member of the team, absorbing every last drop of the high school experience that he could.

-That's how Menomonee Falls Now All-Suburban baseball Player of the Year Ty Weber wants to be remembered even as he carved out a now formidable legacy that includes very large roles in back-to-back WIAA state summer championships.
+That's how Menomonee Falls Now Newspapers All-Suburban baseball Player of the Year Ty Weber wants to be remembered even as he carved out a now formidable legacy that now includes very large roles in back-to-back WIAA state summer championships.

 "I never wanted to be looked at as that kind of guy (a superstar)," said Weber.
 "I just wanted to be known as the guy who worked the hardest and just wanted to be with his teammates."